 - In the field it is possible, under certain circumstances, e.g. high challenge that outbreaks of B. bovis could occur as early as 18 days after prophylactic administration of Forray 65® Injection.

 - The dose of 2 mℓ/100 kg (2,4 mg/kg) live weight may not be exceeded in donkeys and mules.

-- Dispose of any unused vaccine as well as all vaccine containers and vaccination equipment according to local waste disposal regulations.
+- Dispose of any empty containers and injection equipment according to local waste disposal regulations.

 - KEEP OUT OF REACH OF CHILDREN, UNINFORMED PERSONS AND ANIMALS.